criblio/appscope/docs/DebugDesign.md

 # AppScope Debug Design

 When a process crashes it can be a challenge to get enough information to help developers troubleshoot the situation.
 Some examples of the difficulties... it can be hard to reproduce the crash outside the environment where the crash was first seen.
 Container environments are typically very transient so it can be tough to obtain shell access.
-Container storage that might give clues many not persist after the container has exited.
+Container storage that might give clues may not persist after the container has exited.
 Installation of debugging tools may be challenging or undesirable.
 Even outside of containers the procedure to turn on kernel-provided core dumps often varies by linux distro and can be a security liability (particularly with DOS attacks).
 It can even be challenging to know whether AppScope is playing a role in the crash itself.

 ## Perceived Requirements